discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 ## The problem with if/else if

 If you don't plan to make more than 7 or 8 commands for your bot, then using an if/else if chain is perfectly fine; it's presumably a small project at that point, so you shouldn't need to spend too much time on it.
-However, this isn't the case for most of us.<br />You probably want your bot to be feature-rich and easy to configure and develop, right?
+However, this isn't the case for most of us.

+You probably want your bot to be feature-rich and easy to configure and develop, right?
 Using a giant if/else if chain won't let you achieve that, and will only hinder your development process.
 After you read up on [creating arguments](/path/to/args/page), we'll be diving right into something called a "command handler" - code that makes handling commands easier and much more efficient.

 Before continuing, here's a small list of reasons why you shouldn't use if/else if chains for anything that's not a small project:

 * Takes longer to find a piece of code you want.
-* Easier to fall victim to (spaghetti code)[https://en.wikipedia.org/wiki/Spaghetti_code].
+* Easier to fall victim to [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
 * Difficult to maintain as it grows.
 * Difficult to debug.
 * Difficult to organize.